66feetLLC/cordova-code-scanner/readme.md

 Because Cordova is written in Objective-C, Cordova plugins written in Swift [require a `bridging header` to interact with Cordova](https://developer.apple.com/library/ios/documentation/Swift/Conceptual/BuildingCocoaApps/MixandMatch.html).

 A project can only have one bridging header.
-If your app uses plugins other than `cordova-plugin-qrscanner` which are also written in Swift, you will need to create a master bridging header to import each.
+If your app uses plugins other than `cordova-code-scanner` which are also written in Swift, you will need to create a master bridging header to import each.
 Create a new bridging header and import each of the plugins' bridging headers, for example:

 ```c
 //  MyProject-Bridging-Header.h